-CO2 emissions by sector in this chart include the estimated emissions associated with the electricity retail sales sold to each end-use sector.
-EIA allocates the consumption-weighted average CO2 emissions from electricity retail sales proportionally to the national electricity retail sales sold to each end-use sector, as shown in MER Section 2.
+CO2 emissions by sector in this chart include the estimated emissions associated with the electricity sales to ultimate customers in each end-use sector.
+EIA allocates the consumption-weighted average CO2 emissions from electricity sales proportionally to the national electricity sales sold to each end-use sector, as shown in MER Section 2.
 See MER Section 11 for further explanation.